Alan, Why do you only recommend locally-owned Carpet Dealers?

 you have abused your carpet and the warranty is null and void.

-Buy From a Reputable, "Locally Owned" Carpet Dealer?
+You Should Buy From a Reputable "Locally Owned" Carpet Dealer?

-if you do have a problem or concern, you
+if you do have a problem or concern with your carpet, you

-won't get the runaround from a reputable, family-run carpet
+won't get the same runaround if you buy from a reputable, family-run carpet

 dealer.
-They can't afford to have any unsatisfied customers.
+They can't afford to have angry or unsatisfied customers.
 These are your

 neighbors who have built their longstanding business and reputation based on honesty,